Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 Scaling too fast kills creative performance.
 The rule is to increase spend by no more than 20% per day on a winning ad set, and to broaden distribution across platforms and placements before increasing budget on a single one.

 Based on RocketShip HQ client data, a before-and-after creative that works on Meta feed will typically also perform well on Instagram Reels, TikTok ads for app growth, and Snapchat with minor format adaptations (aspect ratio, text placement, video pacing).
-Cross-platform apps often achieve CPIs 30-50% lower on TikTok than traditional UA channels.
+In our experience, cross-platform apps can achieve meaningfully lower CPIs on TikTok compared to more saturated UA channels.

 Cross-platform replication is the fastest way to scale a winner without accelerating fatigue on any single platform.
 When a creative is producing strong ROAS on Meta, immediately adapt it for TikTok (make it feel more native, add trending audio) and for Google UAC (ensure it survives auto-cropping).

-According to AppsFlyer's Performance Index, diversifying spend across 3+ ad networks reduces CPA volatility by 20-30% for photo and video apps.
+According to AppsFlyer's Performance Index, diversifying spend across multiple ad networks helps reduce CPA volatility for photo and video apps.

 Maintain a 'creative bench' of 3-5 tested-and-proven before-and-after creatives that are paused but ready to reactivate.
-When your current winners fatigue, rotating in rested creatives often restores 70-80% of original performance based on RocketShip HQ client data.
+When your current winners fatigue, rotating in rested creatives often restores a significant portion of original performance — in our experience, this is one of the most reliable scaling levers available.

 Common Mistakes to Avoid

 - Optimizing on installs instead of downstream events.
-Before-and-after ads are so visually compelling that they drive massive install volumes, but according to RocketShip HQ client data, 60-70% of those installs may never start a trial if the campaign is optimized for volume rather than quality.
+Before-and-after ads are so visually compelling that they drive massive install volumes, but a large share of those installs may never start a trial if the campaign is optimized for volume rather than quality.
 Always optimize on trial starts or subscriptions.

 - Using artificially degraded 'before' images.
 Deliberately blurring or worsening a photo to make the transformation look more dramatic backfires.
-Based on RocketShip HQ client data, these creatives receive 40% more negative reactions on Meta, which reduces delivery score and inflates CPM by 15-25%.
+In our experience, these creatives generate more negative reactions on Meta, which reduces delivery score and inflates CPM.

 - Showing transformations your app cannot replicate.
 If the 'after' in your ad was manually enhanced beyond what the app produces, users will uninstall immediately after trying the feature.
-Based on RocketShip HQ client data, creative-to-product mismatches cause Day 1 retention to drop below 20% (vs. 35-45% for well-matched creatives).
+Creative-to-product mismatches commonly cause Day 1 retention to decline significantly compared to well-matched creatives.
+35-45% for well-matched creatives).

 - Running one creative until it dies.
 According to our guide on building mobile growth teams, creative production velocity is the top predictor of UA team performance.
-A single before-and-after creative typically fatigues within 7-14 days at scale based on RocketShip HQ client data.
+A single before-and-after creative typically fatigues quickly at scale.
 Teams need a pipeline of 5-10 new variations per week.

 - Ignoring platform compliance nuance.
 Framing a before-and-after as 'fix yourself' instead of 'try this AI technology' can get your ad rejected or your account flagged.
-Based on RocketShip HQ client data, ads using improvement framing get rejected at 3x the rate of technology-framing ads on Meta.
+In our experience, ads using improvement framing get rejected at a substantially higher rate than technology-framing ads on Meta.

 - Using only one face type across all creatives.
-Based on RocketShip HQ client data from 15+ AI photo app campaigns, single-demographic ad sets achieve 20% fewer installs per dollar than diverse sets because the algorithm has fewer audience pockets to explore.
+Single-demographic ad sets commonly achieve fewer installs per dollar than diverse sets because the algorithm has fewer audience segments to explore.

 - Scaling budget too fast on winners.
 Increasing daily spend by more than 20-30% on a winning ad set typically triggers re-learning and CPA spikes.
 According to Meta's own documentation on the learning phase, significant budget changes reset optimization and can increase CPA by 20-50% during the re-learning period.